jyanghua/CryptoTracker/docs/README.md

-# ILoveZappos: Cryptocurrency Price Tracker
+# CryptoTracker: Cryptocurrency Price Tracker

 *Disclaimer: This project is solely used to apply for an internship position at Zappos and is not for commercialization or for-profit purposes.*